JorjaFox/website/_posts-old-blog/2011-03-31-csi-11x18-hitting-for-the-cycle-discussion-post.md

     - video
 ---

 Jorja is in this episode!
 Huzzah!
-You'll catch it tonight on an all new <em>CSI</em>!
+You'll catch it tonight on an all new _CSI_!
 <h3>Official Release</h3>
 A string of deaths, including a gamer found dead on his couch and a newly divorced man at the bottom of a pool, instigate a bet among the CSIs as to whether they've "hit for the cycle" – a homicide, a suicide, an accidental and a natural death all in one night.
 <h3>Videos</h3>